^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Phagocytosis is the absorption by the cell of large particles visible in a microscope (for example, microorganisms, large viruses, damaged cell bodies, etc.).
+Phagocytosis is the absorption of large particles by a cell that are visible under a microscope (e.g., microorganisms, large viruses, damaged cell bodies, etc.).
 The process of phagocytosis can be divided into two phases.
-In the first phase, the particles bind to the surface of the membrane.
-In the second phase, the actual absorption of the particle and its further destruction occur.
-There are two main groups of phagocyte cells - mononuclear and polynucleated.
-Polynuclear neutrophils constitute the first line of protection against the entry into the body of a variety of bacteria, fungi and protozoa.
-They destroy the damaged and dead cells, participate in the process of removing old red blood cells and cleaning the wound surface.
+In the first phase, the particles bind to the membrane surface.
+In the second phase, the actual absorption of the particle and its subsequent destruction occur.
+There are two main groups of phagocyte cells - mononuclear and polynuclear.
+Polynuclear neutrophils are the first line of defense against the penetration of various bacteria, fungi, and protozoa into the body.
+They destroy damaged and dead cells, participate in the process of removing old red blood cells and cleaning the wound surface.

-The study of phagocytosis indices is important in the complex analysis and diagnostics of immunodeficient conditions: often recurrent purulent-inflammatory processes, long-term healing wounds, propensity to postoperative complications.
-The study of the phagocytosis system helps in the diagnosis of secondary immunodeficiency states caused by drug therapy.
-The most informative for assessing the activity of phagocytosis is the phagocytic number, the number of active phagocytes and the index of completeness of phagocytosis.
+The study of phagocytosis indices is important in the complex analysis and diagnostics of immunodeficiency states: frequently recurring purulent-inflammatory processes, long-term non-healing wounds, tendency to postoperative complications.
+The study of the phagocytosis system helps in the diagnostics of secondary immunodeficiency states caused by drug therapy.
+The most informative for assessing the activity of phagocytosis are considered to be the phagocytic number, the number of active phagocytes and the index of phagocytosis completion.

 Phagocytic activity of neutrophils